-Wound care is an important part in dealing with diabetes.
-If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with the podiatrists from Boston Common Podiatry.
+In certain cases, in which the patient suffers from extreme pain or damage in a joint, joint replacement surgery may be deemed useful.
+If you have constant pain in a foot joint, consult with the podiatrists from Boston Common Podiatry.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 If you have any questions, please feel free to contact our office located in Boston, MA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.